clemensv/avrotize/README.md

 Conversion notes:

 - Only the Avro `record` type can be mapped to a T-SQL table.
-If the Avro schema contains other types (like `enum` or `array`), the tool will ignore them.
+If the Avrotize Schema contains other types (like `enum` or `array`), the tool will ignore them.
-- Only the first `record` type in the Avro schema is converted to a T-SQL table.
+- Only the first `record` type in the Avrotize Schema is converted to a T-SQL table.
-  If the Avro schema contains other `record` types, they will be ignored.
+  If the Avrotize Schema contains other `record` types, they will be ignored.
 The `--record-type` option can be used to specify which `record` type to convert.
 - The fields of the record are mapped to columns in the T-SQL table.
 Fields of type `record` or `array` or `map` are mapped to columns of type `varchar(max)` in the T-SQL table and it's assumed for them to hold JSON data.
-- The emitted script sets extended properties to the columns with the Avro schema definition of the field in a JSON format.
-This allows for easy introspection of the serialized Avro schema in the field definition.
+- The emitted script sets extended properties to the columns with the Avrotize Schema definition of the field in a JSON format.
+This allows for easy introspection of the serialized Avrotize Schema in the field definition.

-## Convert Avro schema to empty Parquet file
+## Convert Avrotize Schema to empty Parquet file

 ```bash
 avrotize a2pq --avsc <path_to_avro_schema_file> --parquet <path_to_parquet_schema_file> [--record-type <record-type-from-avro>] [--emit-cloudevents-columns]